 If you're looking for a little extra motivation to study your patriarchal blessing or need more ways to worship while living abroad, we’ve got you covered!
 Follow these tips to do just that:

 - Read It Regularly

 Set Goals To Develop Gifts And Talents

 - Study Alongside Ancestors' Blessings

 - Map Out Your Plan and God’s Plan

-I know, right?
+I also recommend memorizing as much of it as you can!
 I never was very good at memorizing things during high school seminary classes but I want to do better.
-How nice would it be to just have a line of your patriarchal blessing pop into your head while riding the bus or walking through the grocery store?
+How nice would it be to just have a line of your patriarchal blessing pop into your head while riding the bus or having a conversation with someone?
 You can have that happen if you memorize it!
-Start slow; maybe just a few lines each week until you have the whole thing down pat.
+Start slow, maybe just a few lines each week, until the entire thing becomes a part of your soul.

 Compare To The Scriptures

 Are there lines that sound like verses of scripture?
 Or even a quote you remember hearing from a church leader in General Conference?
 Record such impressions and thoughts, and even look for these similarities when you are studying the scriptures.
 Make your own footnotes and cross reference specific words, phrases, or even stories about individuals in the scriptures so you can learn from these additional insights.

 Study Alongside Ancestors' Blessings